gavinlyonsrepo/ST7735_TFT_RPI/README.md

 curl -sL https://github.com/gavinlyonsrepo/ST7735_TFT_RPI/archive/1.3.tar.gz | tar xz
 ```

-4. Run "make" to run the makefile to install library, it will be
+4. Install library.
+Run "make" to run the makefile to install library, it will be
     installed to usr/lib and usr/include

 ```sh